 Is the gap between your spoons too big or small?
 Try holding slightly higher or lower along the length of the spoon handles.
 Experiment to see what works.

-Next steps: Once you feel comfortable holding your spoons, you can begin tapping rhythms.
-We’ll find out how in our second video.
+Next steps: Once you feel comfortable holding your spoons, you can begin tapping rhythms - click here for part 2 in our Spoons series.

 If you’d like some more ideas about music making at home, check out our blog on Body Percussion.